-In Titus 1:2 and Titus 3:7 Paul expresses our hope as concerning eternal life.
+In Titus 1:2 and Titus 3:7, Paul expresses our hope as concerning eternal life.
 Resurrection does not just lead to another temporary step, or series of steps, that eventually come to an end.
-Instead we look forward to an eternity in fellowship with God.
+Instead, we look forward to an eternity in fellowship with God.

 Often we think of eternal life as simply living forever.
 But Jesus defines it in John 17:3 as knowing the Father and Jesus Christ.
-Eternal life is not simply living forever; it is living in relationship with our creator and God.
+Eternal life is not simply living forever; it is living in a relationship with our creator and God.

 The Hope of Glory

-And, finally, in Romans 5:2 & Colossians 1:27, we see the expression ‘the hope of glory‘.
+And, finally, in Romans 5:2 & Colossians 1:27, we see the expression “the hope of glory.”
 I am looking forward to experiencing the glory of God, and not merely as a spectator.
-My experience with the glory of God will be very personal and first hand as a child of God and in intimate communion with him.
+My experience with the glory of God will be very personal and firsthand as a child of God and in intimate communion with him.

 The hope of salvation, the hope of resurrection, the hope of eternal life, and the hope of glory; all of these are really aspects of the same hope.
 Death in this life is really the entrance into the life that God is even now preparing me for.
 I do not know nearly as much about that life to come as I would like to.
-But I look forward to it with confident expectation.
+But I look forward to it with a confident expectation.
 And that expectation should have a dramatic impact on life today.
-The more I look forward to that day, the more it will effect today.
+The more I look forward to that day, the more it will affect today.